BrianWill/pigeon/docs/static-pigeon-reference.md

 Strings (`Str`) have additional operators related to slices.
 The default string value is `""` (an empty string).

-Whereas DynamicPigeon has just one type of number, StaticPigeon has two:
+Whereas DynamicPigeon has just one type of number, StaticPigeon has three:

 - 64-bit signed integers (`I`)
+- 8-bit unsigned integers (`Byte`)
 - 64-bit floating-point (`F`)

 A number literal with a decimal point is a floating-point number; a number literal *without* a decimal point is an integer.
+Byte values are created by using `Byte` as an operator with an integer operand:

 ```
--25             // an integer
+25              // an integer
--25.0           // a float
+25.0            // a float
+(Byte 25)       // a byte
 ```

 The inputs of an arithmetic operation must all be the same.
 The type returned is the type of the inputs:

 ```
-(add 5 2 8.2)          // compile error (mixing integers and floats)
+(add 5 2 8.2)                // compile error: mixing integers and floats
-(mul 5 2 8)            // OK (returns an integer)
+(mul 5 2 8)                  // returns an integer
-(mul 5.0 2.0 8.0)      // OK (returns a float)
+(mul 5.0 2.0 8.0)            // returns a float
+(add (Byte 5) (Byte 2))      // returns a byte
 ```

 The default integer value is `0`, and the default float value is `0.0`.